For Immediate Release: July 2, 2024; Houston, Texas

 Triple-Negative Breast Cancer [TNBC] can be a daunting, if not devastating diagnosis sheerly due to the rapid pace at which the cancer grows.
 TNBC is one of the most aggressive forms of invasive breast cancer, according to the American Cancer Society.

+Through a HEALTH-RCMI Pilot Program Award, UH researcher, Kumaraswamy Naidu Chitrala, investigated the root causes of health disparities in triple-negative breast cancer at the cellular level among African American and white patients.
 This rare subtype of breast cancer disproportionately affects African American women, as stated in Nature.
-In fact, African American women are twice as likely to develop this aggressive form of breast cancer compared to whites and more likely than whites to die from the disease, according to a new National Institutes of Health study..
+They are twice as likely to develop this aggressive form of breast cancer compared to whites and more likely than whites to die from the disease, according to a new National Institutes of Health study.

 Chitrala is an Assistant professor with the University of Houston’s Cullen College of Engineering.
 The project was funded $50,000 through a HEALTH-RCMI Pilot Program Award.